Islamic Ethics related to Pricing

 The prophet Muhammad (peace be upon him) prohibited ‘Ghaban –e- fahish’.
 It means the sale of commodities at a high price and making the consumer think that he is charged the normal market price.

 Consumers buying decision also depend on the quality of product offered with respect to its price.
 There are several scholars who undergo to study the relationship between price and quality as an indicator of buyers purchase decision of goods and services.

 (Monroe, Rao, and Zeithml ) found that buyers believe that higher price indicates higher quality.

 (Dodds 1985) review that price of the products is positively correlated with brands.
 Though the correlation is unclear, but observation made by Dodds reveals that branded item signal the higher quality of the product and hence its higher price is deemed reasonable as it reflects the higher value.

-Study by (Zeithaml 1988) includes the buyers perception on branded items, consumer tend to purchase branded item as they perceive it to be higher in quality and thus consumer is willing to pay more for that item.
+A study by (Zeithaml 1988) includes the buyer’s perception on branded items, consumer tend to purchase branded item as they perceive it to be higher in quality and thus the consumer is willing to pay more for that item.

 Review by (Qiang Di 2009) raise the issue on the factors that affect buyers’ decision to purchase luxury or branded goods despite the fact that its price is so much higher relative to other items available in the market.

 In one study by (Qiang Di), to determine the factors of consumer purchase of luxury goods, indicates that, customer will evaluate the product prior in making purchase decision, and customer evaluation of such luxury goods in terms of its value is high and since the value are higher than cost of acquiring the goods, customer thus decide to purchase such luxury goods after doing cost and benefit analysis.